hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 ### Indexing Custom Attributes

 You can also create an index on a Custom Attribute.
-The name of the attribute used in the index definition has to match the one used in the attributes config.
+The name of the attribute used in the index definition has to match the one used in the attributes configuration.

 ```xml